-Division 1 boats will run one Scorpion HK3026-1210 or Hyperion HS3026-1210 motor.
+Division I boats will run one Scorpion HK3026-1210 or Hyperion HS3026-1210 motor, Scorpion S11 3026 1190.

-Skid fins will be no longer than 1 1/2 " from front to back and will be no deeper than 3/8".
+Skid fins will be no longer than 1 1/2 "from front to back and will be no deeper than 3/8".
 All skid fins must be mounted against the inside of the left sponson.
 No curved skid fins.
 It can be angled, but must be flat from the water line down.
+Skid fins will be free of any coloring that is adverse to the boat's scale appearance.

 Only "Off the Shelf" propellers that are generally available on the market to all hobbyists are eligible to be run.
-Modifying these propellers is allowed.
-(No custom-made propellers.)
+Modifying propellers is allowed.
+(No custom-built propellers.)